Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 Are you ready to hear the sound :-)?
 Just click the **Learn** mode button **or** change the position of any EQ sliders' handle by dragging/clicking on it, which will switch the application to the *Learn* mode automatically.
-After some processing (peak normalization and equalization) and loading, which usually takes fractions of second on contemporary machines, the playback of an example should start.
+After some processing ([peak normalization](#peak-normalization) and equalization) and loading, which usually takes fractions of second on contemporary machines, the playback of an example should start.

 *Here, you may want to proceed with the training process.
 But I suggest that we should **adjust your audio system** first.* <br />

 ### Adjusting Audio System
-The flatter, the better.
+<a id="adjusting-audio-system">The flatter, the better</a>.
 I mean frequency response of your whole playback system, of course.
 If your audio path contains any tone controls, equalizers, or sound processors, which affect the spectrum of reproduced sound, in most cases, they should be switched off or set flat, unless you know for sure that they compensate for the certain flaws.
 If you have the loudness compensation button on your playback preamp or receiver, it should be off as well.